Probate: What You Need to Know

 The Mystery of Missing Assets

 One of the biggest headaches an executor can face is tracking down all of the deceased’s assets.
-You might think everything is accounted for—there’s a house, a car, some bank accounts—but what about that old life insurance policy they forgot to mention?
+You might think everything is accounted for.
+There’s a house, a car, some bank accounts.
+But what about that old life insurance policy they forgot to mention?
 What about the safety deposit box no one knew existed?
-What about digital assets—cryptocurrency, online investments, or even sentimental items stored in the cloud?
+What about digital assets, like cryptocurrency, online investments, or even sentimental items stored in the cloud?

 Unfortunately, if the deceased didn’t leave an organized record of their assets, the executor is left playing detective.
 This process can be time-consuming and frustrating, and if assets go undiscovered, beneficiaries could lose out on their rightful inheritance.